foxriver76/ioBroker.denon/README.md

 * mainVolume / zone2.volume / zone3.volume

    *Number value which represents the current Main Zone / Zone2 / Zone 3 volume of your AVR.
-You can also set the volume here.*
+You can also set the volume here.
+When Volume in Db is set to true, the state is represented in dB too in separate states, e. g. mainVolumeDB*

    *Range is from 0 to 98 (maybe lower due to maximumVolume), where 80 = 0 dB*